With the smartwatch and fitness tracker market continuing to grow, eyes are turning towards the prospect of a Fitbit Charge 6.

 If microchips and other components remain hard to come by when the Fitbit Charge 6 enters production, then the increased manufacturing costs will almost certainly be reflected in the retail price.

 When it comes to features, the Charge 5 was a leading product when it was released.
 According to a report from 9to5Google, a source has leaked information stating that the Charge 6 will look almost identical to the Charge 5.

-But inevitably, newer devices will still bring new features, and there are always ways that a device might be improved.
+But inevitably, newer devices will continue to bring new features, and there are always ways that a device might be improved.

 Better Battery Life

 One of the single biggest issues with almost any wearable is how often they need to be charged.
-An Apple Watch typically needs charging daily, while the Fitbit Charge 5 claims a battery life of up to 7 days.
-This is better than many, but we always want to see improvements in efficiency
+An Apple Watch typically needs charging daily, while the Fitbit Charge 5 claims to have a battery life of up to 7 days.
+This is better than many, but we'd always like to see improvements in efficiency.

 A Better Display

-The Charge 5 has a very respectable OLED display and it's been leaked that the Charge 6 will look almost the same, so we can assume the appearance of the display won't change much.
+The Charge 5 has a very respectable OLED display and considering it's been leaked that the Charge 6 will look almost the same, we can assume the appearance of the display won't change too much.

-But, a redesigned Charge 6 could offer a touchscreen responding more accurately to inputs.
+But, a redesigned Charge 6 could at least offer a touchscreen responding more accurately to inputs.
 And if it can do this without compromising battery performance, so much the better.